readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 Adding a subproject
 -------------------

-In the admin dashboard for your project, select "Subprojects" from the menu.
+In the admin dashboard for your project, select :guilabel:`Subprojects` from the menu.
 From this page you can add a subproject by typing in the project slug.

 Subproject aliases
 ~~~~~~~~~~~~~~~~~~

 You can use an alias for the subproject when it is created.
-This allows you to override the URL that is used to access it, giving more configurability to how you want to structure your projects.
+This allows you to override the URL that is used to access it,
+giving more configurability to how you want to structure your projects.